coffeecory/poppin_off/Projects/CHATBOT Remote hosted/Remote Hosted Cybersecurity GPT ChatBOT.md

 Test the Bot locally

-Again, another method of storing the variable is by using .env fil that you need to remember to .gitignore.
+Again, another method of storing the variable is by using .env file that you need to remember to .gitignore.
 The code for that modification is as follows. https://blog.gitguardian.com/how-to-handle-secrets-in-python/ https://www.toptal.com/developers/gitignore/

 ```Python